kstine93/Course_DataEngineeringUdacity/05_Spark/5_Spark.md

 ---

-### Maps in functional programming
-The term 'Map' comes from the mathematics concept of 'mapping' inputs to outputs.
-Map functions make a **copy** of the original data and perform functions on it before returning it.

----

 ### Why does Spark use a functional language?
 Spark is written in **Scala** - which is a **functional** programming language, but there are APIs which allow you to use Spark with Java, R, and Python (the API for using Spark in Python is called **PySpark**).

 In this way, functional programming limits the errors that can cripple distributed systems.
 For example, in distributed systems, it's common for one machine to need to re-start and re-do some calculations.
 However, when that machine depends on a shared state with all other machines, it means that a single machine going down has now caused complications for ALL machines.

+>**NOTE:** Functional programming is almost always **idempotent** - meaning that it can be re-run as many times as you like and always produce the same result.
+This is great for distributed processing - since machines might crash and need to re-run code, there is very little risk of these small duplications having unwanted additional effects on the final result.

 ---

 ## Directed Acyclic Graphs (DAGs) & Lazy Evaluation in Spark
 Before Spark evaluates any part of your program, it creates a DAG in which it maps out the flow of your program and when it will need certain data.

 This DAG allows Spark to determine where in your program it can **delay certain processes** (e.g., loading data into memory).
 Then it creates an execution plan which only performs certain processes *at the last possible moment*.
-This is **Lazy Evaluation** and it helps prevent Spark from having to maintain certain processes before their needed (which could lead to network timeout, out-of-memory errors, etc.)
+This is **Lazy Evaluation** and it helps prevent Spark from having to maintain certain processes before they're needed (which could lead to network timeout, out-of-memory errors, etc.)

+If we write a piece of spark code with sequential operations (e.g., load data, select, then filter, then aggregate...), these pieces of code *might not be actually run in this order*.
+Rather, Spark takes this 'declarative' syntax and figures out how to build an execution plan (DAG) to accomplish it.
+This is quite similar to how SQL works - in that your SQL statement might look sequential to you, but it has a very strict order of operations to make it as performant as possible.
 ---

 ## Starting with Spark